demos-aatmmr/myth-api/README.md

 # MythAPI Demo API Project

 This repository contains a demo API project built with .NET 8.0, showcasing the use of Entity Framework Core with PostgreSQL, Docker for containerization, and Azure Key Vault for configuration management.
-The project is structured around domain-driven design principles and includes Swagger for API documentation.
+The project is structured around domain-driven design principles and includes Swagger for API documentation and is meant as a Demo.

 ## Motivation